 C# Interview Questions And Answers

 In this article, I am going to discuss the most frequently asked Basic C# Interview Questions and Answers.
+This is the part 1 of C# interview questions article series and hence in this article, we are going to discuss frequently asked basic C# interview questions.
 As part of this article, we are going to discuss the following C# Interview Questions with Answers.

 - What is COM?